 Experiment results

-We tested an end-to-end system for packing a 4:4:4 frame into two 4:2:0 frames, based on Microsoft’s implementation of an AVC software encoder and decoder.
-The encoder starts with a 4:4:4 input frame, constructs a 4:2:0 frame with twice the height of the 4:4:4 frame, places the main view in the top half and the auxiliary view in the bottom half of the 4:2:0 frame, and encodes the 4:2:0 frame.
-This corresponds to the use of the SEI message (content_interpretation_type equal to 5) in Section 2.2.
+We tested an end-to-end system for packing a 4:4:4 frame into two 4:2:0 frames, based on Microsoft’s implementation of an AVC software encoder and decoder with a simple “IPPP” (forward-predictive) coding structure.
+We also conducted similar tests using the HEVC HM 9.0 encoder [6].
+Each encoder starts with a 4:4:4 input frame, constructs a 4:2:0 frame with twice the height of the 4:4:4 frame, places the main view in the top half and the auxiliary view in the bottom half of the 4:2:0 frame, and encodes the 4:2:0 frame.
+This corresponds to the use of the SEI message as described in Section 2.2 in the top-bottom frame packing mode (frame_packing_arrangement_type equal to 4).
 The decoder decodes the 4:2:0 frame, extracts the main and auxiliary views and reassembles the 4:4:4 frame for output (using α=β=γ=1 to simplify the initial testing).
-We encoded a clip representing screen content using the modified encoder, at the resolution of 1920×1200 and bit rate of 10 Mbps with a simple “IPPP” (forward-predictive) coding structure.

 We tested both the “direct” frame packing approach and one variation of the band-separation frame packing approach both on AVC and HEVC platforms.
 To show the effectiveness of the scheme on screen content encoding, the test sequences we used were captured computer screen recordings (Windows OS, contents are desktop and file folders, Windows applications, etc.).
 The tested band separation approach was to use a Haar wavelet (i.e., [1 1] / 2 and [1 −1] / 2 filtering with rounding).

-Figure 1 and Figure 2 are the resulting rate-distortion performance comparison between these approaches at different bit rates for the auxiliary frame, using an AVC and HEVC HM encoder [5] respectively.
+Figure 1 and Figure 2 are the resulting rate-distortion performance comparison between these approaches at different bit rates for the auxiliary frame, using the Microsoft AVC and HEVC HM 9.0 encoders [6], respectively.
 Each frame is divided into two slices, the first one for the main frame and the second one for the auxiliary.
 We see that the band-separation frame packing approach performs well at low bit rates for the auxiliary frame but suffers at high bit rates due to rounding error, while the direct frame packing approach works better at high bit rates since it introduces no rounding error.

-Figure 1: Rate-distortion performance comparison between direct frame packing and band-separation approaches for a fixed main frame bit rate (using Microsoft software AVC encoder, sequence resolution 1920x1200 with 57 frames).
-The auxiliary frame QP varies from –12 to +4 plus the main frame QP, in this case set to 39.
+Figure 1: Rate-distortion performance comparison between the direct frame packing and band-separation approaches for a fixed main frame bit rate using a Microsoft AVC encoder with a screen content sequence of resolution 1920×1200 and length 57 frames, at 30 fps.
+Auxiliary frame QP varies from −12 to +4 relative to main frame QP, which in this case is set to 39.
 The bit rate for the main view is 445 kbps, with a PSNR of 31.3 dB.

-Figure 2: Rate-distortion performance comparison between direct frame packing and band-separation approaches for a fixed main frame bit rate (using HEVC test model HM 9.0 encoder [6], two sequences of resolution 1024x768, 10 frames).
-The auxiliary frame QP varies from –12 to +4 plus the main frame QP, in this case set to 26.
+Figure 2: Rate-distortion performance comparison between the direct frame packing and band-separation approaches for a fixed main frame bit rate using the HEVC test model HM 9.0 encoder [6], with two screen content sequences of resolution 1024×768 and length 10 frames, at 30 fps.
+The auxiliary frame QP varies from −12 to +4 relative to the main frame QP, which in this case is set to 26.
 The left sequence bit rate for the main view is 45 kbps, with a PSNR of 46.2 dB.
-The left sequence bit rate for the main view is 127 kbps, with a PSNR of 42.9 dB.
+The right sequence bit rate for the main view is 127 kbps, with a PSNR of 42.9 dB.

 Conclusion